Christabel Lin / Violinist

 Christabel Lin is a classically trained violinist redefining the violin scene in Austin, Tx.
 When not performing, Christabel is also a Suzuki certified violin instructor and teaches children and adult violin classes.

 New Zealand born violinist Christabel Lin made her first major solo performance with the Auckland Philharmonia Orchestra at the age of 10.
 She has since appeared as a soloist with the New Zealand Symphony, Christchurch Symphony, Taichung Symphony, Vienna Conservatory Chamber orchestra and the Austin Civic Orchestra.
-Notable venues include the Sydney Opera House, Wellington’s Sky Stadium and the Vienna Musikverein.

 In 2012, Christabel was a full time violin player in the ORF Radio Symphony Orchestra in Vienna, Austria.
+She is currently a member in the Austin Opera orchestra.

 She holds a Master's degree in violin performance from the Vienna Conservatory, and an Artist Diploma from the University of Texas at Austin under a full scholarship.
 She earned her Bachelor Degree in Violin Performance at the New Zealand School of Music, where she was received mentorship from the New Zealand String Quartet as part of the Graduate String Quartet scholarship programme.